Light Rail subway and heritage tramway

 light rail renaissance of the 1980's, is known for it's Siemens cars which are identical to those of the San Diego trolley.
 Since then, new cars have been added.

-of which are above ground.
-Only a small portion of the line is
+of which are above ground except for a recent ones on the West Line.
+Otherwise, only a small portion of the line is

 subsurface.
 Most stations are above ground, though Barlow is built into